instadw/instadwell-blog/_posts/2025-10-18-affordable-student-housing-in-india-find-verified-rooms-near-you.md

 ## **Introduction**

 Your student home isn’t just a place to sleep.
 It’s where you study, grow, and build lifelong friendships.
-In India, where millions of students migrate every year for higher studies, the search for **affordable student housing** has become a major challenge.
+In India, where [millions of students migrate every year](https://www.ibef.org/news/india-s-student-housing-market-is-expected-to-expand-as-demand-rises) for higher studies, the search for affordable student housing has become a major challenge.

 Whether you’re moving from one city to another or arriving from abroad, navigating through fake listings, high rents, and unsafe options can be overwhelming.

-This is where **student housing platforms** step in, making it easier to find trusted and affordable rooms near universities or workplaces.
+This is where student housing platforms step in, making it easier to find trusted and affordable rooms near universities or workplaces.

-In this guide, we’ll walk you through how to find [Top PG & Co-Living Platform in India and Abroad](https://instadwell.com/), explore the best cities for student housing, and share useful tips to make your search smooth and safe.
+In this guide, we’ll walk you through how to find [Top PG's & Co-Living in India and Abroad](https://instadwell.com/), explore the best cities for student housing, and share useful tips to make your search smooth and safe.

 - - -